-The Plug-Ins tab is specific to using HDR as a plug-in Lightroom.
-This preference lets you choose the specific options for files opened via the Plug-In Extras menu in Lightroom:
+This tab is specific to using HDR as a plugin to Lightroom, and lets you choose the file options for files opened via the Plug-in Extras menu:

-● File Type: The file type drop-down

-menu determines what type of file will

-be created.
-The default is PSD, which

-maintains layers.
-You can also select JPG

-or TIFF if you prefer those formats and are

-not concerned about maintaining layers.

-The last option is same as source, which

-maintains the file type of the original file, except for Lightroom raw files, which are saved as PSDs.
+• File Type: This determines what type of file will be created.
+The default is PSD, which does not support re-editability.
+You can also select Smart Photo PSD, JPG or TIFF, if you prefer those formats.
+One other option, Same as Source, will edit the original file; if that file is a Smart Photo PSD, it will open in that format.

-- Color Space: Sets the working color space; Adobe RGB, sRGB or ProPhoto RGB. - Bit Depth: Sets the file bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image. - Use Original for Single PSDs: When enabled, if you select a single PSD file, it will be edited directly, rather than having a copy made.
+- Color Space: The color space menu determines which RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: Sets the exported file's bit depth to either 8 or 16 bits per pixel. - Resolution: Determines the resolution of the newly created file. - Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from HDR.